 Note: Unless otherwise noted, each person listed here is a direct ancestor.

 Emanuel Zeigler (Ziegler): He was the caretaker at the Gettysburg Theological Seminary at the time a famous battle took place.
-Father Hannah, John Rice’s wife, two of his kids were living at home and wrote an account of the battle later in life.
+Two of his children were living at home and wrote an account of the battle later in life.
 You can see Lydia’s story here.
 You can see Hugh’s story here.

 Rev John M. Rice: Graduated from the Gettysburg Theological Seminary around the time of the famous battle, and was present for the battlefield commemoration made famous by President Lincoln’s address.
 His old rope bed sits in our family room.
 I sleep in it sometimes when sleep doesn’t come easily.